 job = scheduler.submit_job(config, file_path="bell_state.qasm")

-result = scheduler.download_job_output(job)$50 Free Compute Credits
+result = scheduler.download_job_output(job)$50 of Free Quantum Compute